-Our present concern in him, however,
+Our present concern in him, however, is less excited by any possible inten-tions as to the winged horse, than en-lievened by his aims and declarations as to the iron horse.
+It is not the pur-suit of the muscs-it is the capture of the markets, the establishment of new commercial relations, that moves us to lively interest in his operations.
+We have had many railroads to southern

-is less excited by any possible inten-tions as to the winged horse, than en-lievened by his aims and declarations lively interest in his operations.
-We have had many railroads to southern cessions and rights of way, with com-fortably furnished local offices for the would-be magnates, and great volume of journalistic eloquence and ingenuity explaining how it was going to be done.
+California-on paper.
+There have been numerous surveys, and charts, and concessions and rights of way, with com-fortably furnished local offices for the would-be magnates, and great volumes of journalistic eloquence and ingenuity explaining how it was going to be done.
+HOPE DEFERRED.